 We know that some of us still have many questions around the COVID-19 vaccine.
 We address the 10 of the most commonly asked questions and misconceptions about the COVID-19 vaccines.

 Multiple safety checks are in place before the vaccines are rolled-out in Singapore.
 Only vaccines that comply with the World Health Organisation’s guidelines and meet strict standards of safety, quality and efficacy will be used.

 How do the COVID-19 vaccines work?

 The vaccine trains our immune system to recognise the virus and produce antibodies to fight them.
-Singapore has signed agreements to purchase 2 types of vaccines: messenger RNA (mRNA) vaccines (by Pfizer-BioNTech and Moderna), and inactivated vaccine (by Sinovac).
+Currently, there are three vaccines that can be used in Singapore: messenger RNA (mRNA) vaccines (by Pfizer-BioNTech and Moderna) and an inactivated vaccine (by Sinovac).

 - mRNA vaccines contain information from the virus that gives our cells instructions to make a harmless protein that is unique to the virus, so that our body can recognise and build antibodies to fight the virus.
 After our cells make copies of the protein, they destroy the genetic material from the vaccine.